yomarguti/codestream/atom/README.md

 # CodeStream

-CodeStream puts team chat into Atom (and other IDEs) so that developers can discuss code where they code.
-Conversation threads automatically become annotations that live with the codebase forever, so your codebase gets smarter over time.
+Build a knowledge base for your codebase.
+CodeStream allows your development team to collaborate within Atom and conversation threads automatically become annotations that live with your codebase forever, so your codebase gets smarter over time.

 ![FullIDE](https://codestream.zendesk.com/hc/article_attachments/360000712271/CodeStream.png)